rticommunity/dds-datamodels-oaris/README.md

 # dds-datamodels-oaris

-This datamodel is an enhanced version of the OMG® OARIS™ 2.0 beta 2datamodel that you can find here: https://www.omg.org/spec/OARIS/2.0/Beta2/About-OARIS Nothing herein limits your rights under, or grants you rights that supersede, the applicable license from OMG, and it is your responsibility to ensure that
+This datamodel is an enhanced version of the OMG® OARIS™ 2.0 beta 2 datamodel that you can find here: https://www.omg.org/spec/OARIS/2.0/Beta2/About-OARIS Nothing herein limits your rights under, or grants you rights that supersede, the applicable license from OMG, and it is your responsibility to ensure that